joonho3020/joonho3020.github.io/content/articles/xls-article.md

 - "Take this language for example - it cannot express any control flow.
 It's feed forward only.
 Which essentially means, it is impossible to express most of the difficult parts of the problems people solve in hardware.
 I hate Verilog, I would love a better solution, but this language is like designing a software programming language that has no concept of run-time conditionals."

-My guess is that there wasn’t a hardware engineer on the XLS team to guide them in the right direction.
-It’s unfortunate that the XLS team chose to disregard feedback when they had the opportunity to rethink the project from the ground up.
+My guess is that there wasn't a hardware engineer on the XLS team to guide them in the right direction.
+It's unfortunate that the XLS team chose to disregard feedback when they had the opportunity to rethink the project from the ground up.

----

 ## Conclusion

-Overall, I don’t think XLS is suitable for initial prototyping of designs, let alone for tapeouts.
-The abstraction level isn’t high enough to provide a productivity advantage over RTL, and the generated RTL will have lower QoR compared to hand-written RTL implementations.
-The automatic pipelining feature is not particularly helpful in most cases, especially when its accuracy is questionable.
-Additionally, the ergonomics of the frontend language do not enhance productivity.
-Integration testing in a full SoC context is also challenging because you need to write glue code to integrate the generated Verilog into the SoC, although this issue is common among many HLS tools and could be a potential area for research.
+Overall, XLS is unsuitable for initial prototyping of designs, let alone for tapeouts.
+The abstraction level isn't high enough to provide a productivity advantage over RTL, and the generated RTL will have lower QoR compared to hand-written RTL implementations.
+The automatic pipelining feature is not useful, especially synthesis will perform retiming, and when the accuracy of their delay model is questionable.
+The ergonomics of the frontend language do not enhance productivity.
+Integration testing in a full SoC context is also challenging because you need to write glue code to integrate the generated Verilog into the SoC, although this issue is common among many HLS tools.

-Nevertheless, I appreciate their effort in building a new hardware design language from scratch and exploring new abstractions.
-Integrating software techniques into hardware design is a valuable area for research and has the potential to unlock new possibilities.
-Admittedly, this is a challenging field that requires expertise in both hardware design and programming languages.
-We should learn from past mistakes and aim to do better next time.
-There is always room for improvement when developing tools.

-[^1]: Technically, backpressure bugs can still happen.

----
+It's unclear why Google continues to fund a project with no apparent technical merit.

 ## Citations

 - [XLS github issue - premature optimization is the real issue](https://github.com/google/xls/issues/1482)
 - [XLS ZStd implementation](https://github.com/antmicro/xls/blob/76e650ac9030757a9960045931007a56311a1fca/xls/modules/zstd/sequence_executor.x#L1337)
 - [Hacker News article](https://news.ycombinator.com/item?id=24354083)

+[^1]: Technically, backpressure bugs can still happen.
+[^2]: Googlers loves funny names.
+[^3]: Catapult or SystemC.
+[^4]: Or perhaps in my unsuccessful attempt to use it